damienW1/damiens-number-system/README.md

 # damiens-number-system
-# Please look at symbols on the photos folder.
+# Please look at symbols on the Images folder.

 # Red sticks indicate groups of things such as 2 and 1 make 3.
 ## Idea